 |Heterozygous Father Rhrh||Homozygous Father RhRh|

-After birth of the first child, the mother is injected with a high dose of Rh-antibodies.
-They mask the child-Rh-antigens and make for a quick elimination and, as a result, no maternal Rh-antibodies are produced.
+After the birth of the first child, the mother is injected with a high dose of Rh-antibodies.
+They mask the child-Rh-antigens and make for a quick elimination; as a result, no maternal Rh-antibodies are produced.

 Genomic Imprinting: Marking According to Paternal Origin

-Everything you have learned so far shows that most genes are present twice: one of the mother and one of the father.
+Everything you have learned so far shows that most genes are present twice: 1 of the mother’s and 1 of the father’s.
 According to Mendel’s rules, dominant alleles determine the phenotype.
-For some sorts of inheritance, however, it has been observed that it is crucial from which parent the affected allele was inherited.
-The activity of one of the two genes is significantly decreased.
-This marking of paternal genes is referred to as genomic imprinting.
-The imprinting occurs in the development in the germ cells.
-In ca. 20 genes, genomic imprinting could be verified.
+For some kinds of inheritance, however, it has been observed that it is crucial from which parent the affected allele was inherited.

-Genomic Imprinting occurs over again in each generation, the inherited imprints are deleted.
+Genomic imprinting occurs over again in each generation, when the inherited imprints are deleted.

 Deletion in the Proximal Section of the q-Arm of Chromosome 15

 If a child inherits a defective chromosome from the father, the child will have Prader-Willi syndrome (developmental delays, dwarfism, obesity).
 If a child inherits the defect chromosome from the mother, the child will develop Angelman syndrome (disproportioned skull and the face, uncontrolled laughing attacks).